Albluca/ElPiGraph.R/README.md

 # Descrition

 This package provides an R implementation of the ElPiGraph algorithm.
-A description of the algorithm can be found here:
+A self-contained description of the algorithm is available [here](https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf)

+A native MATLAB implementation of the algorithm (coded by Andrei Zinovyev) is also [available](https://github.com/auranic/Elastic-principal-graphs)

 # Installation